Every artist’s work reflects their own unique character.

 Looking at photos of him at work, you’ll notice him using a straight edge to mask adjacent surfaces when creating hard-edged patterns.

-My online course covers every aspect of the process.
+My online course covers every aspect of the process of making metal art pictures in steel using heat colors and grinding techniques.

 I walk you through exploring these effects in Module 4, Lesson 2.